Is this a perfect little yeast roll, or what?

 Bake the rolls until they're golden brown and an instant-read thermometer inserted into the center of one reads at least 190°F, about 15 minutes.

-If you’re making a loaf as well as rolls, bake the loaf for about 30 minutes, tenting it with aluminum foil after 15 minutes to prevent over-browning.
+If you're making a loaf as well as rolls, bake the loaf for about 25 to 30 minutes, tenting it with aluminum foil after 15 minutes to prevent over-browning.

 Remove the rolls from the oven.

 Are they done?
-An instant-read thermometer will tell you for sure.
-Anything over 190°F, they’re fully baked.
+A digital thermometer will tell you for sure.
+Anything over 190°F, they're fully baked.

 Turn the rolls out of the pan onto a rack.
 Brush with melted butter, if desired.